mjdamgaard/UP-Web-Project/README.md

 # openSDB (prototype)
 *Status: in early-stage development.*

+*I've pushed some changes to input_procs.sql and initial_insert.sql which* *means that the current build does not work.
+Go back to the* *"Prepared to make the Login and CreateAccount Pages." commit for a build* *that works.*

 ## Introduction to the project

 openSDB is a Semantic Database (SDB) that is both open source and open for any